fission-codes/fission-guide/developers/webnative/platform.md

 **apps.publish**

 Publishes a new app version by IPFS CID.
 If the app doesn't exist yet, it has to be created with `apps.create` first.

+Needs either permissions for the particular app domain or full app management permissions.
+See [Permissions](#permissions).

 Params: